 1.8.6.2.2 Approval of inspection bodies

-1.8.6.2.2.1 Type A inspection bodies shall be established under domestic law and be a legal entity in the RID Contracting State/Contracting Party to ADR where the application for approval is made.
+1.8.6.2.2.1 Type A inspection bodies shall be established under domestic law and be a legal entity in the Contracting Party to ADR where the application for approval is made.

-Type B inspection bodies shall be established under domestic law and be part of a legal entity supplying gas in the RID Contracting State/Contracting Party to ADR where the application for approval is made.
+Type B inspection bodies shall be established under domestic law and be part of a legal entity supplying gas in the Contracting Party to ADR where the application for approval is made.

-1.8.6.2.2.2 The period of validity of the approval issued by the competent authority shall not exceed 5 years.
-Within this period, the approval ends as soon as the inspection body does not meet the conditions for its approval.
+1.8.6.2.2.2 The competent authority shall ensure that the inspection body continuously meets the conditions for its approval and shall end it if these conditions are not met.
 However, in the case of suspension of the accreditation, the approval is only suspended during the suspension period of the accreditation.

 1.8.6.2.2.3 An inspection body starting a new activity may be approved temporarily.
 Before temporary approval, the competent authority shall ensure that the inspection body meets the requirements of 1.8.6.3.1.
 The inspection body shall be accredited according to EN ISO/IEC 17020:2012 (except clause 8.1.3) in its first year of activity to be able to continue this new activity.